 Written by Dr. Kevin B.H.
 Teh (DVM)

 Economic losses due to heat stress in the livestock industry amount to billions of dollars per year throughout the world.
-Heat stress affects almost all production parameters of livestock including growth, reproduction, egg, milk and meat production as well as immune status.
+It affects almost all production parameters of livestock including growth, reproduction, egg, milk and meat production as well as immune status.
 This can cause a severe economic burden to producers who rely heavily on these livestock populations for securing their livelihoods.

 When is hot too hot?